If you’re homebound with an injury or illness or have been recently hospitalized, you may require home health care services.

 - Receive home health care from a Medicare-approved home health agency.

 But what exactly does that mean?
 Well, let’s say you end up in the hospital after a fall and get surgery on your knee.
-After spending at least 3 days in the hospital it’s time to get discharged, but you have not completely healed.
+After spending at least three days in the hospital, it’s time to get discharged, but you have not completely healed.
 The discharge documents from your physician will include information about you being homebound and needing short-term skilled care.
 The documents will also include a plan of care that notifies Medicare and health care agencies of the services and equipment you will need while being cared for.
-Once this happens you are now eligible to receive home health care from a Medicare-approved agency.
+Once this happens, you are now eligible to receive home health care from a Medicare-approved agency.
 Using a home health agency that’s certified by Medicare can help you reduce your out-of-pocket costs.

-If you are eligible for home health care you can receive skilled nursing care and rehabilitative care from approved home health care services.
-These services include physical therapy, occupational therapy, speech-language pathology services, medical social services, durable medical equipment, medical supplies, and other services provided in your home.
+If you are eligible for home health care, you can receive skilled nursing care and rehabilitative care services from approved home health care agencies.
+These services include physical therapy, occupational therapy, speech-language pathology services, medical social services, medical supplies, and other services provided in your home.
 Recent changes to the law may allow for the increased ability to utilize telehealth.

 However, you may be responsible for 20% of the Medicare-approved amount for durable medical equipment and the standard Part B deductible applies.
 Costs and benefits may be different for beneficiaries enrolled in Medicare Advantage plans, so check with your plan to find out how they provide Medicare-covered home health benefits.